Haide-He/Trace4J/docs/source/preface.md

 ## Design Overview

-As illustrated in the following diagram:
+As illustrated in the following diagram, Trace4J consists of three main components:

 ![Trace4J Overview](figures/overview.png)

-Trace4J consists of three main components:

 ### 1. Online Tracer

-* Attaches to a (running) Java program(or launch Java program with Trace4J Supervision).
+* Attaches to a running Java program or launches a Java program with Trace4J supervision.
-* Samples function calls via PMUs and intercepts returns via hardware breakpoints.
-* Offers a user-adjustable monitoring length following each function sample.
+* Achieves precise function-instance performance attribution using an integrated technique that fuses hardware PMUs with breakpoint-driven tracing.

 ### 2. Offline Data Processor